 The various parties should ensure knowledge of the Guidelines' requirements is embedded in the annual reporting cycle, and that companies seek to continuously improve the quality of the disclosures they provide.
-This is especially true for new companies in the population that have to comply with the Guidelines for the first time.
+This is true for both existing and new companies in the population that have to comply with the Guidelines.

-We understand that compliance with the requirements might not be the area of expertise for an individual responsible in a private equity firm for reporting, and would therefore encourage engagement with the BVCA earlier in the year.
+We understand that compliance with the requirements might not be the area of expertise for an individual responsible in a private equity firm for reporting.
+We would encourage engagement with the BVCA earlier in the year.

-Portfolio companies should be aware that producing the same disclosures year-on-year will not necessarily result in the same grading in future years as listed companies generally improve their disclosures continuously due to shareholder, regulatory and other stakeholder pressure.
-A disclosure measured as being good three years ago, may now be judged as only being basic when compared to listed companies.
-It should be ensured that when an addendum is required, that the company proceeds in the following year to include the subject contents of the addendum in the annual report.
+Portfolio companies should be aware that producing the same disclosures year-on-year will not simply result in the same grading in future years.
+Listed companies generally improve their disclosures continuously due to shareholder, regulatory and other stakeholder pressure.
+A disclosure measured as being good three years ago, may now be judged as only being basic when compared to the disclosures made by listed companies.
+This makes it even more important that where an addendum is required for a private equity firm to be compliant, that the company proceeds in the following year to include the subject matter of the addendum in the annual report.

 Following the review, the PERG provides detailed feedback to private equity firms including recommendations for improvements.
 Alongside this report, PwC has published an update to its Good Practice Guide, based on its findings from this year's review.
-It sets out expectations for compliance with the Guidelines and shares examples of both good and excellent practice to assist firms and portfolio companies.
+It sets out expectations for compliance with the Guidelines and shares examples of both good and excellent practice to assist firms and portfolio companies in reaching that standard.